Mosby's Pocket Guide to Nursing Skills & Procedures

 - Unexpected outcomes and related interventions help you troubleshoot potential problems and take appropriate actions to address them.

+- Clear, two-column format shows how to perform skills, with rationales for each step explaining the reason behind the practice and the benefit to patients.

+- A Gloving logo identifies procedures in which clean gloves should be worn or gloves should be changed in order to minimize the risk of infection.

-- Alphabetical organization of skills makes it easy to find information quickly.
+- Alphabetical organization of skills makes it easy to find information quickly, and each skill begins on a new page.

 - A convenient pocket size and spiral binding allow the book to fit easily into your coat pocket and to stay open on the page you want.